Vaginismus Coping Strategies That Finally Work

 • Breath slowly through your nose

-• Soften your gaze, making gentle eye contact
+• Softening your gaze and making warm eye contact

 3. Master the Inner Vaginal Flush Technique to Restore Natural Lubrication